PRAISELab-PicusLab/generative-agents-crowdsourced-fact-checking/README.md

 ## 📬 Contact

-For questions or collaborations, feel free to open an issue or contact [Gian Marco Orlando](mailto:gianmarco.orlando@unina.it)
+For questions or collaborations, feel free to open an issue or contact [Gian Marco Orlando](mailto:gianmarco.orlando@unina.it).